 |

-each year.
+How Key Deer Became An Endangered SpeciesTraffic fatalities account for about 70 percent of the Key deer fatalities each year.
 It's a situation that isn't likely to improve.
+U.S.

 1, the main thoroughfare through the Keys, is one of the roads

-About half the fatalities happen along
+that bisects the refuge, and about half the fatalities happen along

 this roadway despite a posted speed limit that is lower than on any

 other island.
+The

 problem is that only 40 percent of Big Pine Key is protected habitat.

-On a map, the island is revealed as a checkerboard of houses and businesses.
+On a map, the island is revealed as a checkerboard of houses and businesses,

-Month To Photograph Key Deer
+Month To Photograph Key Deer Key

 Deer Evolution, Adaptation